 Reintroductions have been widely used throughout conservation programs worldwide and the number of such efforts is growing exponentially each year.
 The increasing use of reintroductions is not unexpected due to the accelerating rate of global ecological change and the corresponding pressure on biodiversity.

 Many of these reintroductions have been on islands, which is not unexpected given that islands hold a large percentage of our global diversity.
 Due to the inherent nature of island populations, these species do not have the luxury of large numbers of individuals that continental conservation programs might have and often rely on small numbers of founding individuals.
 There are many examples of successful and well-known island reintroductions around the world that started from low numbers of individuals.
-Some examples of these include but are not limited to:

 The Kiwikiu captive population was initiated in 1997 and founding individuals were collected from the eastern subpopulation in 1999, 2001, and 2005.
 San Diego Zoo Global manages the conservation-breeding program at the Maui Bird Conservation Center and Keahou Bird Conservation Center in Hawai’i.
 Five genetic founders have composed the captive population.
 There are only 7-8 individuals that may be released into the wild.
 The relatively small number of breeding females and the unique life history characteristics (pair bonding, one egg per clutch, long juvenile dependency) of the Kiwikiu limits current breeding potential in captivity.
 Because of the low numbers and low genetic diversity of Kiwikiu in captivity, wild Kiwikiu will need to be used in the reintroduction.

 The creation of an additional population of Kiwikiu is a critical management action that is necessary to improve the long-term population viability of the species and is a high-priority action listed in the species’ recovery plan, and for USFWS, DLNR-DOFAW, and MFBRP.